0

 Underwater Flowers?

-Some however readily blossom underwater.
-Above, we see the buds and florets of Barclaya longifolia (the red plant).
-In the background are the flower stalks of Eriocaulon cinereum (the taller green stalks with white tips).
+However, some like to flower underwater.
+Above are the buds and flowers of Barclaya longifolia (the red plant).
+In the background are the flower stems of Eriocaulon cinereum (the taller green stems with white tips).

-The majority of commercially traded aquatic plants are species that can grow both above (emersed) and below water (submerged).
-For most of these species, flowering usually only occurs above water, when the plant detects access to air.
-Plants may send out flower stalks that penetrate the water surface, or in the case of stem plants, grow tall enough to rise above the water level before flowering occurs.
+The majority of commercially traded aquatic plants are species that can grow both above (emersed) and below (submerged) water.
+For most of these species, flowering usually only occurs above water when the plant senses access to air.
+Plants may send out flower stems that penetrate the water surface or, in the case of stem plants, grow tall enough to rise above the water surface before flowering occurs.
 Insects and wind are the main pollinators in nature.

-Pollination through water (hydrophily) occurs in very few aquatic plants; certain Ceratophyllum and Najas species are able to do this.
-For these plants, the pollen floats in water to hit another plant.
+Very few aquatic plants are pollinated by water (hydrophily); certain Ceratophyllum and Najas species are capable of this.
+In these plants, the pollen floats in the water to reach another plant.

 2hR Aquarist Bucep flower